davestephens/ansible-nas/README.md

 ## Requirements

 * Ansible NAS targets the latest Ubuntu LTS release, which is currently Ubuntu Server 22.04 LTS.
-* You can run Ansible-NAS on whatever you like, read the docs for more info.
+* You can run Ansible-NAS on whatever hardware you like, read the docs for more info.
 I use an HP Microserver.

 ## Getting Help